 Managing Simple Object Storage ACL

-Access Control List (ACL) allows you to define specific permission at the bucket level and single object level, allowing a granular access policy.
-ACLs are not inherited from parent object.
+With Access Control Lists (ACLs), you can define specific permissions at the bucket level and single object level for a granular access policy.
+ACLs are not inherited from parent objects.

-ACLs let you manage access to buckets and objects, as for Read, Write, Read ACP, Write ACP, and Full Control (Read + Write).
-Your objects may be accessible by their public URL, your buckets writable by your team and so on.
+ACLs let you manage access to buckets and objects with read, write, read ACP, write ACP, and full control (read + write) rights.
+You can make your objects accessible by their public URL, your buckets writable by your team, and so on.

-When you add an object (bucket, file, folder), you’re then owner and so, you
+When you add an object (bucket, file, folder), you are the owner

 will always have FULL_CONTROL